-Public Health Crisis and Risk Communication Specialist
+Public Health Communication Specialist

 @ ICF Next, we are fearless in finding new ways to solve problems, relentless in making sure it works for our clients and committed to making a positive change in the world.
 Join our community of mission-driven creatives, communicators, strategists, and technologists to challenge the status quo.

-We are seeking a Public Health Crisis and Risk Communication Specialist to support an Atlanta-based Federal client to develop public-facing communications for disease outbreaks and public health response events in a fast-paced work environment.
+We are seeking a Public Health Communication Specialist to support an Atlanta-based Federal client to develop public-facing communications for disease outbreaks and public health response events in a fast-paced work environment.
 In this position, you will work alongside ICF and client team members at the client site to create and deliver clear and accurate communication that motivates people to prepare in advance and then take appropriate actions during a public health emergency.
 Your work will be critical to reducing illness and ultimately saving lives.

 *** Atlanta location -remote work an option

 - Develop and implement public health emergency risk communication strategies that resonate with target populations to promote primary and secondary prevention techniques

 - Apply knowledge of crisis and emergency risk communication principles to create and deliver work products

 - Work closely with subject matter experts (SMEs) in all facets of strategy and product development

 - Guide rapid development, testing and dissemination of scientific information and audience-based projects to reach audiences in a timely, accessible and relevant manner